YazeedHamdan1201133/Magnetic-Cave-Game/README.md

 For a detailed explanation, refer to the **full report (YazeedHamdan1201133Sec.3.pdf)**.

-## 🚀 Future Enhancements
+## Future Enhancements
-- 🔄 Improve AI depth selection dynamically for faster decisions.
+- Improve AI depth selection dynamically for faster decisions.
-- 🎯 Enhance board evaluation for more strategic play.
+- nhance board evaluation for more strategic play.
-- 🖥️ Implement a graphical user interface (GUI).
+- Implement a graphical user interface (GUI).
-- 🎚️ Add difficulty levels for AI opponents.
+- Add difficulty levels for AI opponents.

 ## 👨‍💻 Author